 After You've Applied

-If you submit your application material on time, you will receive a "preliminary" financial aid award with your letter of admission.
-If you are admitted as an early decision candidate, you will not be required to make your admission decision until you have received and reviewed your financial aid package.
-However, it is important that you subsequently provide accurate and official information as soon as possible to finalize your award.
+If you submit your application material on time, you will receive a financial aid award with your letter of admission (if your file is complete) If you are admitted as an early decision candidate, you will not be required to make your admission decision until you have received and reviewed your financial aid package.
 You are not guaranteed financial aid if you miss any deadlines.

 All students must adhere to published deadlines.
 For incoming freshman and transfers: if you submit your financial aid application materials on time, you will receive a financial aid notification in your admission packet.
 For returning students: if you completed your file on time, you will be notified early summer that you can view your financial aid award via Net Partner.
-Your financial aid award may be delayed if you fail to complete your financial aid application by our April 15 deadline.
-Returning students completing their financial aid files after May 1 will be subject to penalty assessments.
+Your financial aid award may be delayed if you fail to complete your financial aid application by required deadlines.
+Returning students completing their financial aid files after January 15 will be subject to penalty assessments.

 Each year students must re-apply for financial aid.
 Changes to the cost of attendance as well as changes in your family's financial circumstances can affect your eligibility each year.
 Whenever possible, CMC strives to maintain student award levels from year to year while working within federal, state, and institutional policies and regulations.